joelawm/College-Degree/README.md

 10. Assignment 12
     - This is the exact same assignment as 11 but done in C++.

-## CSCI 467 : Introduction to Software Engineering :: HAVE NOT TAKEN YET
+## CSCI 467 : Introduction to Software Engineering
+Instructor: Raimund Ege
+###### Overview
+Computer Science 467 was primarily learning about how we can use various methods of SCRUM to be able to facilitate learning and group collboration.
+At the end of the year we were told to put together a application using a real hosted server to allow people to look at a fake company transcation logs

+###### Languages
+CSS, HTML, Javascript.

+###### Assignments
+1. Final Project
+    - Built in Javascript and HTML we put together the backend system of editing transcation logs.

+## CSCI 473 : .Net Development : TAKING RIGHT NOW
 Instructor:
 ###### Overview
-Computer Science 467.
+Computer Science 473.

 ###### Languages
+C#

 ###### Assignments
 1. Assignment 1
     - Temporary.

-## CSCI 480 : Principles of Operating Systems :: HAVE NOT TAKEN YET
+## CSCI 480 : Principles of Operating Systems
-Instructor:
+Instructor: Harry Hutchins
 ###### Overview
 Computer Science 480.

 ###### Languages
+C++

 ###### Assignments
 1. Assignment 1